Hate speech laws in India: Laws restricting the freedom of expression

 India prohibits hate speech by several sections of the Indian Penal Code, the Code of Criminal Procedure, and by other laws which put limitations on the freedom of expression.
-Section 95 of the Code of Criminal Procedure gives the government the right to declare certain publications “forfeited” if the “publication ... appears to the State Government to contain any matter the publication of which is punishable under Section 124A or Section 153A or Section 153B or Section 292 or Section 293 or Section 295A of the Indian Penal Code”.
+Section 95 of the Code of Criminal Procedure gives the government the right to declare certain publications “forfeited” if the “publication ... appears to the State Government to contain any matter the publication of which is punishable under Section 124A or Section 153A (Sec.196 BNS) or Section 153B (Sec.197 BNS) or Section 292 (Sec.294 BNS) or Section 293 (Sec.295 BNS) or Section 295A of the Indian Penal Code” (Sec.299 BNS).